onthebusiness/harelang.org/content/blog/2023-11-08-100-year-language.md

     separate tree from the standard library and may still be manually installed to build software which depends on obsolete crypto.

-Where we leave room for important changes will be made (for instance, the deprecation of obsolete cryptography modules), we are also preparing policies for effective communication and implementation of those changes throughout the ecosystem, so that maintainers of Hare software have an effective line of
+Where we leave room for important changes to be made (for instance, the deprecation of obsolete cryptography modules), we are also preparing policies for effective communication and implementation of those changes throughout the ecosystem, so that maintainers of Hare software have an effective line of